-For the past 12 years (since my sophomore year of college) I have tracked almost every dollar I’ve spent.
+For the past 15 years (since my sophomore year of college) I have tracked almost every dollar I’ve spent, given, and earned.
 Certainly I have forgotten a few transactions here and there, but for the most part, all my spending is accounted for in my finance-tracking workbooks.

 I save a new copy to my computer every year and enter in any expenditures on a weekly (often daily) basis — it takes me less than a minute and it’s a habit now, so I rarely forget.

 As I’ve mentioned many times before, my finance-tracking workbook is NOT a budget.
 It does not limit how much I can spend in various areas or categories… but instead, it tells me how much I actually do spend.

 I can look back over the years and see how my grocery budget has exponentially increased from rarely spending more than $20 per week back in college to my current weekly bill — close to $150 at times!